Стратегия устойчивого развития X5 Group

 X5 does not give out free plastic bags at checkout counters in its stores, which brings down the consumption of disposable packaging.

 Reusable shopping bags

 Our stores offer customers reusable bags and weighing sacks for fruit and vegetables as an alternative to single-use plastic bags.
-The total number of reusable bags sold in Pyaterochka, Perekrestok, and Karusel stores was around 5,7 million in 2021.
+The total number of reusable bags sold in Pyaterochka and Perekrestok stores was around 3,7 million in 2022.

 Bags containing recycled materials

 Perekrestok stores have switched to using more eco-friendly branded bags containing 35% recycled plastics.
 The supermarket chain has updated the requirements for all of its plastic bag suppliers, making a high percentage of recycled plastics compulsory, a move that will help foster the circular economy.

 Pyaterochka stores in new concept as well as Perekrestok stores use shopping baskets made of recycled plastic.
 The use of recycled plastic is a prerequisite for Perekrestok's shopping baskets suppliers.

 All reusable Perekrestok containers, pallets and plastic boxes are returned to DCs.